sqlxpert/lights-off-aws/README.md

   [decode authorization errors](http://docs.aws.amazon.com/cli/latest/reference/sts/decode-authorization-message.html).
   The LightsOffTag sample policy grants the necessary privilege.

-* Note these AWS security limitations:
+* Note these AWS security gaps:

   * Authority to create an EC2 instance image includes authority to reboot (Explicitly denying the reboot privilege does not help.)
 A harmless